OVDP Attorney – Offshore & Foreign Account Reporting | FBAR & FATCA

 Offshore Disclosure – Attorney vs. CPA

-And, because many of our clients who came to us from CPA firms have let us know they had been misinformed by a CPA as to the difference between what services a CPA can provide, and the scope of the Accountant-Client vs. Attorney-Client privilege, we will take this opportunity to explain the difference in the two main programs (OVDP vs. Streamlined) and the difference in scope of representation between an Attorney and a CPA.
+Many clients contact us after having used a CPA firm, and let us know they had been misinformed by a CPA as to the difference between what services a CPA can provide, and the scope of the Accountant-Client vs. Attorney-Client privilege, we will take this opportunity to explain the difference in the two main programs (OVDP vs. Streamlined) and the difference in scope of representation between an Attorney and a CPA.

 5 Reasons to Choose an Attorney for OVDP